Recurrent and Non-wandering properties for foliations: Introduction and preliminaries

-By a decomposition, we mean a family $\mathcal{F} $ of pairwise disjoint nonempty subsets of a topological space $X$ such that $X = \sqcup \mathcal{F}$.
-For $L \in \F$, we call that $L$ is proper if $\overline{L} -L$ is closed, and it is recurrent if it is either closed or non-proper.
-Denote by $Cl$ (resp. $P$) the set of closed elements (resp. the set of elements which are not closed but proper).
-Then the complement of $P$ is the set of recurrent.
-A decomposition $\F$ is recurrent (resp. non-wandering) if $P = \emptyset$ (resp. $\mathrm{int} P = \emptyset$).
-Then a decomposition is recurrent if and only if each element of it is recurrent.
-For any $x \in X$, denote by $L_x$ the element of $\mathcal{F} $ containing $x$.
-Recall that $\mathcal{F} $ is pointwise almost periodic (p.a.p.) if the set of all closures of elements of $\mathcal{F} $ also is a decomposition and it is $R$-closed if $R := \{ (x, y) \mid y \in \overline{L_x} \}$ is closed.
+By a decomposition, we mean a family $\mathcal{F} $ of pairwise disjoint nonempty subsets of a topological space $(X, \tau)$ such that $X = \sqcup \mathcal{F}$, where $\sqcup$ is the disjoint union symbol.
+For $L \in \F$, we call that $L$ is a proper element if $L$ is $T_D$ with respect to $\tau_{\F}$, and a recurrent element (resp. a wandering element, a non-wandering element) if it is $\tau_{\F}$-recurrent (resp. $\tau_{\F}$-wandering, $\tau_{\F}$-non-wandering).
+A subset of $X$ is saturated if it is a union of elements of $\F$.
+Denote by $\mathrm{Cl}$ (resp. $\mathrm{P}$, $\mathrm{R}$) the set of closed elements (resp. proper non-closed elements, non-closed recurrent elements).
+Then $\mathrm{P}$ is the complement of the union of recurrent elements, $\mathrm{R}$ is the complement of the set of the union of proper elements, and $X = \mathrm{Cl} \sqcup \mathrm{P} \sqcup \mathrm{R}$, where $\sqcup$ is the disjoint union symbol.
+Note that i) $L$ is a proper element if and only if $\overline{L} -L$ is closed; ii) $L$ is a recurrent element if and only if it is either closed or non-proper; iii) $L$ is a wandering element if and only if $L \subseteq \mathrm{int}\mathrm{P}$; and iv) $L$ is a non-wandering element if and only if there is no open saturated \nbd of $L$ which consists of non-recurrent (i.e. non-closed proper) elements.

-\begin{lemma} Let $\F$ be a decomposition on $X$.
-If $\F$ is pointwise almost periodic, then $\F$ is recurrent.
-If $\F$ is recurrent, then $\F$ is non-wandering. \end{lemma}